-Although the RIDR program can help you lower a DUI charge, your arresting circumstances must meet particular criteria.
-Your circumstances do not fit RIDR criteria if you…
+Although the RIDR program can help you lower a DUI charge, your arresting circumstances must meet particular criteria for you to qualify.

 - Were driving with a minor in the vehicle

-- Tested above a 0.20 blood alcohol content
+- Tested with a blood alcohol content (BAC) of .20 or higher

 - Caused an injury or property damage